 From 1933 to 1938 she worked as a Prinicipal Psychologist at St George’s Hospital, Hyde Park Corner, London.
 She then became psychologist to the Burdun Mental Resarch Trust (Stoke Park, Bristol) between 1938 and 1944.
 Her next position was psychologist to Somerset County Education Committee between 1946 and 1951; she also worked in Harley Street, London.
 Dr Griffiths founded and became Director of the Child Development Research Centre, Hampstead, London.

 In 1935 Dr Griffiths published a book entitled Imagination in Early Childhood (Routledge, 1935).
-During the post-war years Dr Griffiths systematically examined hundreds of normal children and published her findings in two books: The Abilities of Babies, 0-2 years (University of London Press, 1954) and The Abilities of Young Children, 0-8 years (ARICD, 1970).
+During the post-war years Dr Griffiths systematically examined hundreds of typically developing children and published her findings in two books: The Abilities of Babies, 0-2 years (University of London Press, 1954) and The Abilities of Young Children, 0-8 years (ARICD, 1970).
 Dr Griffiths contributed a chapter (Chapter VII) to Foundations of Child Psychiatry, edited by Miller, E. (Pergamon Press, 1968).
 Dr Griffiths also published the record forms and booklets for the Griffiths Mental Development Scales.